dmurdoch/ellipse/cran-comments.md

-### A minor update:
+### 0.4.5:  A bug fix update:

-- `ellipse` is now on Github, so the `DESCRIPTION` points to the URL.
-- I've included an alternate spelling "center" using code from James Curran.
-- There were no issues in CRAN checks of the previous version.
+Sorry for missing this, but there's a simple error in the new code from the previous submission that needs fixing:  the new `center` parameter is completely ignored.

 ### R CMD check results